KarlRetumban/Sentiment-Analysis-and-Recommender-System/README.md

 ### Sentimental Analysis
 We analyze the customers feedback or review using Sentiment Analysis.
 Sentiment Analysis is a natural language processing technique that analyzes and identifies the "mood" or sentiment in a text.
 With Sentiment Analysis, we can determine the kind of customer satisfaction, whether it is positive, negative or neutral, out of their feedback reviews.
 We also produced a worldcloud in order to visualize the customer feedback and see the dominant words used by the users in writing their feedback reviews.

-We subset the data.
-We only get 1000 rows for runtime purposes. (edit and rerun the whole data)

 **We first produce a Wordcloud**
 This visualization gives us an idea about the dominant words used in feedback reviews.
 The bigger the word, the more occurence of that word.